alguadam/ie-bank-be/README.md

     ]
 }
 ```
-3. Run and Debug your application locally.
-In the debug configuration dropdown list select the `Python: Flask configuration`.
+3. **Run and Debug your application locally**.
+Set a [breakpoint](https://code.visualstudio.com/docs/editor/debugging#_breakpoints) in any of the `.py` files.
+Go to the Debug view, select the 'Python: Flask' configuration, then press F5 or click the green play button.

 ## Configuration variables